camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

    1. Adjust your BPMN models (only in rare cases you have to touch your DMN models)
    2. Adjust your development project (remove embedded engine, add Zeebe client)
    3. Refactor your code to use the Zeebe client API
-   4. Refactor your glue code or use [the Java Delegate adapter project](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter).
+   4. Refactor your glue code or use [the Java Delegate adapter project](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter), a community supported tool.
 2. Migrate workflow engine data

 In general, **development artifacts** _can_ be migrated: